mhoehle/hoehleatsu.github.io/_posts/2017-05-04-crowdsize.md

 Our estimate for the number of participants is thus around 26400 with a 95% confidence interval of
 25600-27200.
-For comparison the author's state that the Hong Kong Police estimate was around 28000 whereas the organizers claimed a size of 58000.
+For comparison the authors state that the Hong Kong Police's estimate was around 28000, whereas the organizers claimed a size of 58000.

 ## Discussion